[Download CV as pdf]

 FIELDS OF SPECIALIZATION

-Antitrust, Applied Microeconomics, Automation, Industrial Organization, Law and Economics, Search Theory, Telecommunications Regulation
+Antitrust, Applied Microeconomics, Automation, Consumer Behavior, Industrial Organization, Law and Economics, Search Theory, Telecommunications

 “Wirelessly bridging the homework gap: Technical options and social challenges in getting broadband to disconnected students,” with William Dutton, Bianca Reisdorf, and Mitch Shapiro.
-Education and Information Technologies. [accepted]
+Education and Information Technologies 24 (2019), pp. 3803-3821.

 “Mapping and Measuring the Information Society: A Social Science Perspective on the Opportunities, Problems and Prospects of Broadband Internet Data in the United States,” with William Dutton, Elizabeth Mack, and R.V.
 Rikard.
 The Information Society 35 (2019), pp. 57-68.